The views expressed by the host on this program dazzle and rivet the people of this nation.

 The belt moves this way.

-Moves this way.
+It moves this way.

-How stupid are the people of Ireland.
+How stupid are the people of Iowa?

-Six years or nine years old it is.
+Six years or nine years old, it is.

 So anyway, that's the first ad.